Jens Meiert

 </IFRAME>

-This horror show needs to stop.
-While I remember endless discussions to get companies and individuals to publish standards compliant websites, nobody seems to talk about this important aspect.
-Monetarized websites like to use the standard code they receive from large advertising partners like DoubleClick or Falk or whoever, and that code sucks.
-It is one of the brakes in the process to get larger sites aboard.
+This ad code mess needs to stop.
+While at GMX we tried to talk to ad companies to use standards-compliant code, nobody seems to talk about this important aspect in public.
+Monetized websites take it easy and use the code they receive from advertising partners, like DoubleClick or Falk.
+That code sucks.
+It’s one of the brakes in the process of getting larger sites to use higher quality code, and join the web standards cause.

-However, I urge us members of either Web Standard Project or Webkrauts or any other standards oriented organization to focus on ad providers, too.
-Let’s probably start with the Interactive Advertising Bureau.
+I urge us members of Web Standard Project, Webkrauts, and other standards-oriented organizations to focus on ad providers in our work, too.
+Let’s start by lobbying the Interactive Advertising Bureau?

 1. On January 10, 2007, 17:29 CET, Robert Wellock said: